-6. Differentiation
+6. Personalisation and inclusion

 Teaching and learning at our school will take the backgrounds, needs and abilities of all students into account.
 We will differentiate learning to cater to the needs of all of our students, including:

 - Students with special educational needs and disabilities (SEND) - Students with English as an additional language (EAL) - Disadvantaged students